CMMC Terms

 SIEM

 System Incident and Event Management.
-Tools and processes that collect data generated from devices and services to perform real time and historical correlated analysis to detect security, compliance and service levels events.
+Tools and processes that collect data generated from devices and services to perform real-time and historical correlated analysis to detect security, compliance, and service level events.

 Signature